-Hudson Place One is a proposal to build a 25-storey mixed-use condominium tower with a commercial ground floor.
-The building is proposed for the 700-block of Herald Street at downtown Victoria's Hudson District.
+Hudson Place One is a 25-storey, 176-suite mixed-use condominium tower with ground floor commercial space at downtown Victoria's Hudson District.